tonysla/web-scraping-with-cheerio.js/README.md

 		fs.writeFile(
 		fs.appendFile(

 After running the code you will see two additional files in your folder containing the data.

+## Use terminal to run the code.

+		node file_name.js

 ## Collecting data from usajobs.gov using its api
 There is no need of using `cheerio.js` to collect data from `usajobs.gov`.
 Open an account with `usajobs.gov`, reveive the `"Authorization_Key"` and enter it in `usAjobs_all_type.js` along with your email address.
 The rest is similar to the above example without the need of using `cheerio.js`, just `request`, `fs` & `json2csv`.